 I automate things like technical, statistical and relative analysis to scale my trading process.

-Hundreds of strategies in, I'm ever closer to producing consistent, absolute returns with relative outperformance.
+I aim for consistent, absolute returns with relative outperformance.

 !
 Browser shields may prevent the charts below from rendering properly.